alphagamer7/CryptoCrashWeb/README.md

 - DB connection, resolved it.
 - Linking up razor pages, fixed that.
 - API call with server, resolved that, issue was too much api calls cause timeouts from server fixed that.
+- We stumbled across few issues while we were testing and then followed few youtube tutorial and as well as your classes and added tests.